Pakistani rupee: Banknotes

 Regular government issues commenced in 1948 in denominations of Re.
 1/-, Rs.
 5/-, Rs.
 10/- and Rs.
 100/-.
 The government continued to issue Re.
 1 notes until the 1980s but another note-issuing was taken over by the State Bank of Pakistan in 1953 when Rs.
 2/-, Rs.
 5/-, Rs.
 10/- and Rs.
 100/- notes were issued.
 Only a few Rs.
 2/- notes were issued.
 Rs.
 50/- notes were added in 1957, with Rs.
 2/- notes reintroduced in 1985.
 In 1986, Rs.
 500/- notes were introduced, followed by Rs.
 1,000/- the next year.
 Rs.
 2/- and Rs.
 5/- notes were replaced by coins in 1998 and 2002.
 Rs.
 20/- notes were added in 2005, followed by Rs.
 5,000/- in 2006.
 Until 1971, Pakistan banknotes were bilingual, featuring Bengali translation of the Urdu text (where the currency was renamed taka), since Bengali was the state language of East Pakistan (now Bangladesh).

+The PSPC began issuing its own 1- and 5-rupee notes in the fiscal year 1952-53.
+These notes resembled those previously produced by Thomas de la Rue & Company, but the 1-rupee note featured a notable change: a blue back without under-print, different from the purple back of the British versions.
+This new design was circulated on 31 January 1953.

+On 14 December 1963, the State Bank of Pakistan started operating its printing press, eventually taking over all national banknote production.
+Later, the 1-rupee note was modified to include a purple back with pink and blue under-print, similar to the De La Rue design.
+Variations of the 1-rupee note are identified by differences in the serial number font and signature styles.

+Although the PSPC had been printing lower denomination notes since July 1953, the third series of the 100-rupee note, released in September 1953, was initially produced by Thomas De La Rue in the UK.
+Subsequently, these notes were printed by the PSPC, with the change in production source identifiable by variations in the serial number font.

+Banknote features

 All banknotes other than the Re.
 1/- and Rs.
 2/- feature a portrait of Muhammad Ali Jinnah on the obverse along with writing in Urdu.
 The reverses of the banknotes vary in design and have English text.
 The only Urdu text found on the reverse is the Urdu translation of the Prophetic Hadith, "Seeking an honest livelihood is an act of worship." which is حصول رزق حلال عبادت ہے (Hasool-e-Rizq-e-Halal Ibaadat hai).

 The banknotes vary in size and colour, with larger denominations being longer than smaller ones.
 All contain multiple colours.
 However, each denomination does have one colour which predominates.
 All banknotes feature a watermark for security purposes.
 On the larger denomination notes, the watermark is a picture of Jinnah, while on smaller notes, it is a crescent and star.
 Different types of security threads are also present in each banknote.